 Left click on Copy.

-This will place the highlighted material in a “electronic” clipboard on your computer.
-This material will stay in the clipboard until you copy other material or turn off power to your machine.
+This will place the highlighted content in a “electronic” clipboard on your computer.
+This content will stay in the clipboard until you copy other material or turn off power to your machine.

 4. Move your mouse cursor to the destination where you want to paste the copied material.